felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/map-ref-codes.md

 position: 4
 layout: documentation
 meta:
-  title: Map Ref Codes | Lightspeed K Series | HubRise
+  title: Map Ref Codes | Lightspeed Restaurant (K Series) | HubRise
-  description: Instructions on mapping Lightspeed K Series product ref codes with other apps after connecting your EPOS with HubRise.
+  description: Instructions on mapping Lightspeed Restaurant (K Series) product ref codes with other apps after connecting your EPOS with HubRise.
 Connect apps and synchronise your data.
 ---

 ---

-**IMPORTANT NOTE:** Lightspeed K Series was formerly known as iKentoo. iKentoo Bridge will soon be renamed Lightspeed Bridge to align with the new name.
+**IMPORTANT NOTE:** Lightspeed Restaurant (K Series) was formerly known as iKentoo. iKentoo Bridge will soon be renamed Lightspeed Bridge to align with the new name.

 ---